fellhorn/toggl-to-absence.io/README.md

     python export.py --since 2019-12-01 --till 2019-12-08

-By default the script will export your toggl date of the current week.
+By default the script will export your toggl data of the current week.